What Permissions do Editors Have in WordPress? #

 - You can create publishing workflows for Editors, including automatic notifications.

-- You can set up a pre-publishing checklist so Editors know exactly what to include in each post.
+- You can set up the PublishPress Checklists plugin so Editors know exactly what to include in each post.